Delirium Tremens (DTs) Treatment & Management

 Special concerns in the treatment of alcohol withdrawal include the following:

-- Failure to consider the diagnosis of alcohol withdrawal syndrome in patients with altered mental status, abnormal vital signs, or single simple seizure
+Failure to consider the diagnosis of alcohol withdrawal syndrome in patients with altered mental status, abnormal vital signs, or single simple seizure

-- Failure to treat patients with severe alcohol withdrawal syndrome with adequate doses of benzodiazepines, because these patients may require extremely large doses of parenteral benzodiazepines.
+Failure to treat patients with severe alcohol withdrawal syndrome with adequate doses of benzodiazepines, because these patients may require extremely large doses of parenteral benzodiazepines

-- Making the assumption that all seizures in people with alcoholism are due to alcohol withdrawal without considering other causes of seizures, such as infection, hemorrhage, or trauma.
+Making the assumption that all seizures in people with alcoholism are due to alcohol withdrawal without considering other causes of seizures, such as infection, hemorrhage, or trauma

-- Failure to exclude other etiologies of altered mental status in patients with suspected alcohol withdrawal
+Failure to exclude other etiologies of altered mental status in patients with suspected alcohol withdrawal

-- Failure to admit patients to the hospital with signs and symptoms of major withdrawal or delirium tremens (DTs)
+Failure to admit patients to the hospital with signs and symptoms of major withdrawal or delirium tremens (DTs)

-- Failure to diagnose such conditions as hypoglycemia and pancreatitis
+Failure to diagnose such conditions as hypoglycemia and pancreatitis

-- Failure to administer thiamine in patients presenting with alcohol withdrawal
+Failure to administer thiamine in patients presenting with alcohol withdrawal

-- Failure to use adequate chemical sedation with use of physical restraints
+Failure to use adequate chemical sedation with use of physical restraints

-The administration of a sympatholytic drug (ie, clonidine, atenolol), either alone or with inadequate doses of benzodiazepines, can potentially cause problems, because the use of these drugs provides a false sense of security by correcting some of the autonomic manifestations of withdrawal in a patient who may be progressing to DTs.
+The administration of a sympatholytic drug (ie, clonidine, beta-blocker), either alone or with inadequate doses of benzodiazepines, can potentially cause problems, because the use of these drugs provides a false sense of security by correcting some of the autonomic manifestations of withdrawal in a patient who may be progressing to DTs.
 Sympatholytic drugs should not be administered unless adequate doses of benzodiazepines also are administered.

 Phenytoin is not effective in preventing or treating alcohol withdrawal seizures.
 Seizures due to alcohol withdrawal are best prevented and treated with benzodiazepines.
 A Cochrane systematic review concluded that clinical trials have not shown a benefit for anticonvulsant therapy in treatment of alcohol withdrawal syndrome, but because of the heterogeneity of the trials in interventions and in the assessment of outcomes, definite conclusions about their safety and effectiveness cannot be made.